phamvanducdev/mklotto.privacy/README.md

 # Privacy Policy 🇬🇧

-**Last Updated: Aug 16, 2025**
+**Last Updated: Oct 03, 2025**

-This Privacy Policy applies to the **Minh Khang Lotto** mobile application published on Google Play and App Store by **Pham Van Duc (Developer)**.
+This Privacy Policy applies to the **Minh Khang Lotto** mobile application published on Google Play and App Store.
 It explains how we handle information when you use our application.

 Minh Khang Lotto is committed to protecting your privacy.
 This policy outlines our practices regarding the collection, use, and disclosure of information through the Minh Khang Lotto mobile application.